Welcome to Bucket List Territory. A flight along the cliffs of the Great Australian Bight is about as memorable and dramatic as you can get.

 It's no surprise, being the first stop after Antarctica, that the ocean takes no prisoners when it slams into the cliffs.
 Frequent piles of fragmented limestone tell the story of Mother Nature at her fiery best over the past 65 million years, when it is thought our continent separated from Antarctica.

-So let's give you some waypoints so you can start planning your own odyssey.
+Let's give you some way-points so you can start planning your own odyssey.

 This route has some remote miles involved, not a huge number of fuel stop options and destinations with limited overnight accommodation.
 So get focused, start your planning early, and pay a lot of attention to endurance and forecast weather.